salt-formulas/salt-formulas/doc/source/develop/overview-reclass.rst

 systems to create complete deployment, “openstack cluster”, “kubernetes cluster” or any other PaaS, IaaS or SaaS solution.

+.. figure :: /_images/formula_system_cluster_simple.png
+   :width: 90%
+   :align: center

+   Decomposition of services, systems and clusters

+This model has been developed to cope with huge scope deployments, consisting of hundreds of services running VMs and containers acroess multiple physical servers or locations.
+Following text takes apart individual components and explains them in further detail.

 Basic principles
 ----------------